Students: your stay, insurance, transport

 If you are a EU citizen you can stay in Italy for up to 3 months provided you have an international recognised travel ID issued by your country of origin.
 After 3 months of entry to Italy, you will be required to register by taking the following documents to your local Anagrafe (Registry Office): self-certification of enrolment, health insurance and documents demonstrating that you have the financial means to support yourself.

-If you are a non-EU citizen intending to stay in Italy for over 3 months you need to request a permit to stay within 8 days of entering Italy.
+If you are a non-EU citizen intending to stay in Italy for over 3 months, you need to request the Italian residence permit within 8 days from your arrival in Italy.

 For more information